Mazlumsert1/Lsd-Report/README.md

 ## 1. Requirements, architecture, design and process
 This part of the report will consists of on the different requirements, the architecture we have choosen, the design behind the different components and the process it took to construct, the components and the architecture of the system.
 ### 1.1.
 System Requirements
-The system requirements has been assembled by analysing, [Hackernews](https://news.ycombinator.com), and reading the description of hacker news by Helge, [Hackernews description](https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/assignments/01-HN%20Clone%20Task%20Description.ipynb )
+The system requirements has been assembled by analysing and diving into 2 different kind of resources, [Hackernews](https://news.ycombinator.com), and reading the description of hacker news by Helge, [Hackernews description](https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/assignments/01-HN%20Clone%20Task%20Description.ipynb ).
++ Users can publish a story
++ Users can comment a story
++ Users can reply a comment
++ Users can up-vote/down-vote a story
++ Users can read a story
++ Users can login
++ Guests can read stories
++ Guests can register
++
 ### 1.2.
 Development process

 ### 1.3.
 Software architecture